dlt-hub/vibe-hub/coin_api/coin_api-docs.md

     # get docs table as pandas
     print(data.docs.df())
     ```

 ## Running into errors?

-Notable considerations include: API key must be included in all requests; some responses might include nullable fields; data can be delayed and might change without notice; endpoint supports multiple response formats; rate limits can be easily exceeded leading to blocked access; ensure precise matching of request parameters to avoid bad requests.
+Users must ensure the API key is valid and has the necessary permissions.
+Responses may include nullable fields and optional data.
+The API supports multiple response formats and data might be delayed or change without notice.
+Users should handle potential errors such as exceeding rate limits, unauthorized access, and bad requests properly.

 ### Extra resources: